- 🐶 Lymphoma in dogs: Are there alternatives to the CHOP protocol?

 - 🏥 For which dogs is this therapy suitable?

-- 💰 Cost comparison: CHOP vs. Rabacfosadin-doxorubicin
+- 💰 Cost comparison: CHOP vs. Rabacfosadine-Doxorubicin

 - 📌 Conclusion: Is the new therapy a real alternative?

-- 📝 frequently asked questions (FAQ)
+- 📝 Frequently Asked Questions (FAQ)

-✅ 6.6 months median progression-free survival time (PFS)
+✅ 6.6 months median progression-free survival (PFS)

 💉 How does the alternative protocol work?